otgrkiss/vagrant-docker-haproxy-tls/docs/Tech-Paper.md

 ### Benefits of TLS 1.3

-- weak cipher suites have been removed
+- Removal of weak cipher suites
 	- favour strong AEAD implementations to assure confidentiallity and authenticity of data
 	- no RSA Key Exchange; favour ephemral mode ECDHE
-- remove insecure stream ciphers (like RC4) and CBC mode (padding vulnerability)
+- Removal of insecure stream ciphers (like RC4) and CBC mode (padding vulnerability)
-- more of communication is encrypted
+- More of client-server communication is encrypted
 	- all handshake messages after server hello are encrypted
 	- prevents downgrading attacks of cipher suites (FREAK attack)
-- less roundtrips in communication
+- Less roundtrips in communication
 	- DHE can happen at client hello (Key-Share)
 	- **Client ephemral public Key Share**
 	![Key Share at Client Hello](TLS_1_3-Key-Share-Client.png)
-- predifined DH parameters
+- Secure predifined DH parameters
-	- no weak parameters
+	- no weak and small parameters
-	- no small DH parameter
 	- prevents LogJam and WeakDH attack
-- 0-RTT mode introduced
+- Introduction of 0-RTT mode
 	- saves roundtrip at client reconnection
-	- danger of replay attacks (i.e. a replayed POST request)

 To conclude, TLS 1.3 has removed a lot of legacy features, thus providing a stronger protection for the end-user.

+*The 0-RTT mode needs to be configured correctly.*
+*There is a risk of replay attacks (i.e. a replayed POST request).*
+*Thus, you may consider to disable 0-RTT mode or restrict it only to idempotent and safe requests (i.e. a GET request).*

 ### TLS 1.3 and Network Security